rikhtehgaran/py-bingx/README.rst

     from bingx.api import BingxAPI

-    ...

-    # Please note that it is smarter to use environment variables than hard coding your keys into your code.
     API_KEY = '<api_public_key>'
     SECRET_KEY = '<api_secret_key>'

-    # It is faster and more efficient to use local timestamps.
-If you are getting an error try using "server" timestamp.
     bingx = BingxAPI(API_KEY, SECRET_KEY, demo=False, timestamp="local") # For use VST demo account set demo to True
     order_data = bingx.open_market_order('BTC-USDT', 'LONG', 0.01, tp="63277", sl="60658")